aemooooon/IELTS/WritingPractise.md

-Some people think that reading books can develop imagination and language skills more than watching TV.
+作业：Some people think that reading books can develop imagination and language skills more than watching TV.
+TAD?

+some people think that the best way  for protecting environment is to raise oil prices.
 TAD?